* As an Amazon affiliate, this site earns from qualifying purchases.

 In Bishop Barron’s reflection for Monday of the 3rd Week in Ordinary Time Cycle 1, he highlights how the scribes’ accusations against Jesus in Mark’s Gospel reveal the devil’s roles as “the accuser” and “the scatterer.”
 Jesus, known for exorcising demons, counters this divisive accusation by embodying the kingdom of God’s principles: love, nonviolence, and forgiveness.
 Even as He becomes a scapegoat, Jesus absorbs the negativity, transforming it into divine mercy.

-Frequently Asked Questions for Monday of the 3rd Week in Ordinary Time Cycle 1
+Questions and Answers for Monday of the 3rd Week in Ordinary Time Cycle 1

 What date is Monday of the 3rd Week in Ordinary Time Cycle 1?